iamlos/iamlos.xyz/source/team/carloscash.html.md

-When he is not building projects for Carlos Cash | Marketing &amp; Development Blog, Carlos is constantly digging in <a href="https://github.com/iamlos" target="_blank">open source projects</a> to find the latest libraries to build with.
+When he is not building projects for iamlos | Marketing &amp; Development Blog, Carlos is constantly digging in <a href="https://github.com/iamlos" target="_blank">open source projects</a> to find the latest libraries to build with.